The first time I sat down to play a drum set, the thing felt foreign. I wasn’t sure which way to face my torso or how high to adjust my seat.

 The cost of a good beginner bass drum starts around $200.
 Test out different bass drums before buying one, as the tone and depth will vary by size and shell construction.

 Bass drums are typically sold in a “pack” which may include three, four or five drums.
 But if you wish to purchase only the bass, it will most likely be a higher-end drum which can range from $300 to $1,000.
-The DW brand makes a decent bass drum that is compact for better storage and portability (link below to purchase).

 3. Tom-tom drum